shakad72/group-7-gc/use-cases/use-case-4.md

 ### Preconditions

-- The system has access to a reliable dataset containing information about countries and their populations.
+We know the number of populated countries.
+The system has access to a reliable dataset containing information about countries and their populations.
-- I specify the value of **(N)** *(number of countries)* I want to retrieve.

 ### Success End Condition

-I receive a list of the top **(N)** populated countries in the world, organized by population.
+A list of the top **(N)** populated countries in the world, organized by population is produced.

 ### Failed End Condition